Oberheim OB-Xa: History

 The OB-Xa was released in December 1980, replacing the OB-X after only a year on the market.
 The OB-Xa was the first Oberheim product adorned with blue horizontal pinstripes on black background that would become standard trade dress for future Oberheim products.
 While the OB-Xa offered the same polyphony as its predecessor (4, 6 and 8-voice models were offered), its keyboard could be split into two halves (each with its own voice) or to layer voices to create thicker sound (essentially making two notes sound for every key pressed).
-The OB-Xa also added the ability to switch between 2-pole 12dB and 4-pole 24dB filtering.
+The OB-Xa also added the ability to switch between 2-pole 12 dB and 4-pole 24 dB filtering.
 It offered Filter Envelope modulation for oscillator 2 (which allows the pitch to be modulated by the envelope) in place of the OB-X's ability to cross modulate (frequency modulation of the first VCO with the second VCO).

 Instead of the discrete circuits for oscillators and filters utilized by the OB-X, the OB-Xa (and the Oberheim synths to follow) switched to Curtis integrated circuits.
 This made the inside of the synth less cluttered, facilitating troubleshooting, and reducing the cost of manufacture.
 It was getting more difficult to service the OB-Xa due to the scarcity of Curtis chips; however, Curtis in June 2016, Coolaudio and Alfa all started re-manufacturing some of these chips which has breathed new life into the longevity of the OB-Xa and many other synthesizers that use these chips.

-Impact

-The synth was used in the famous Van Halen song "Jump".
-Many other 1980's and 90's artists have used the synth including New Order, The Police, Queen, Rush, Rod Stewart, Prince, Miles Davis, Simple Minds and Gary Numan.